Anuradha-Pise/Python-Projects/3] Find Missing Numbers/README.md

 - &nbsp; Successfully identified and listed missing numbers in the given input list.

 - &nbsp; Achieved a scalable solution for various input lists.

+<h2>Theory:</h2>

+numbers = set(n)

+In this line of code, a set called numbers is created from the input list n.
+This effectively removes any duplicate values from the list n and stores the unique elements in the set.
+This set is then used to check for missing numbers by iterating through a range of numbers from 1 to n[-1] and checking if each number is in the set.
+If a number is not in the set, it is considered a missing number.

 <h2>Technologies Used:</h2>
 Python